-InstruTech gauges and modules are calibrated for N_2 .
-Do not attempt to use with other gases such as argon or CO_2 unless accurate conversion data for N_2 to the other gas is properly used.
+InstruTech gauges are calibrated for $N_2$ .
+Do not attempt to use with other gases such as argon or $CO_2$ unless accurate conversion data for $N_2$ to the other gas is properly used.
 Refer to Appendix B for a more complete discussion of issues.

-Do not use this device in an explosive atmosphere or in the presence of flammable gases or fumes.
+Do not use a convection gauge in an explosive atmosphere or in the presence of flammable gases or fumes.

-Do not use this device to measure the pressure of explosive or combustible gases or mixtures.
-The sensor wire in the gauge normally operates at 125°C, but under malfunction the wire temperature could exceed the ignition temperature of combustible mixtures.
+Do not use a convection gauge to measure the pressure of explosive or combustible gases or mixtures.
+The sensor wire in the gauge normally operates at 125 C, but under malfunction the wire temperature could exceed the ignition temperature of combustible mixtures.